joyent/conch-api/docs/modules/Conch::Plugin::Rollbar.md

 Asynchronously send exception details to Rollbar (if `rollbar_access_token` is configured).
 Returns a unique uuid suitable for logging, to correlate with the Rollbar entry thus created.

+## send\_message\_to\_rollbar

+Asynchronously send a message to Rollbar (if `rollbar_access_token` is configured).
+Returns a unique uuid suitable for logging, to correlate with the Rollbar entry thus created.

+Requires a message string.
+A hashref of additional data is optional.

 # LICENSING